oreillymedia/production-resources/styleguide/index.md

  <p>We want to accurately replicate the back-and-forth between human and AI.
 Human prompts can be edited very lightly (e.g., punctuation, capitalization), but AI-generated text should be kept verbatim.
 If AI output is edited for some reason, be sure to still acknowledge the AI's contribution.
 It must be clear what is AI-generated.</p>

  <p>Display content that has a programming context in a code block, with a normal paragraph separating the prompt and the response as needed.
 The code content should be left verbatim, for the most part, though typos can be flagged for author/production attention.
 There will not be syntax highlighting.
 Here is an example:</p>
- <pre>prompt = "Write an email apologizing to Sarah for the tragic gardening mishap.
+ <blockquote><pre>prompt = "Write an email apologizing to Sarah for the tragic gardening mishap.
           Explain how it happened."

 output = generator(prompt)